bark-simulator/bark-simulator.github.io/src/data/tutorials/developing_behavior_models.md

 All behavior models in BARK are derived from the `BehaviorModel` base-class.
 The base class implements three virtual functions that have to be (`Plan`, `Clone`) or can be overloaded (`ActionToBehavior`).
-`ActionToBehavior` in most cases does not need to be implemented besides if the action of the behavior model is set externally.
+The function `ActionToBehavior` does not need to be overloaded besides if the action of the behavior model is set externally.

 The core functionality resides within the `Plan` function that outputs a state-space trajectory for an agent.
-The `Clone` function specifies how a behavior model is cloned, e.g., if members should be preserved or be resetted.
+The `Clone` function specifies how a behavior model is cloned, e.g., if members should be preserved or be reset.

-A basic derived behavior model class is given by:
+A simple derived behavior model class is given by:

 ```python
 import numpy as np